1,000+ Opportunities

 Projects described on these pages have received funding from CWA §319 and/or other funding sources dedicated to solving nonpoint source (NPS) impairments.
 These stories also describe innovative strategies used to reduce NPS pollution, the growth of partnerships and a diversity of funding sources.
 Search for SC NPS Success Stories on EPA's interactive map

-Based on current listing details, eligibility includes: South Carolina public organizations such as state agencies, local governments, public universities, soil and water conservation districts, regional planning commissions, watershed organizations, and nonprofit organizati… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: South Carolina public organizations such as state agencies, local governments, public universities, soil and water conservation districts, regional planning commissions, watershed organizations, and nonprofit organizati….
+Confirm the full requirements in the official notice before applying.